apjanke/octave-tablicious/docs/Join-Behavior.md

 * `size` and `numel`
 * `vertcat`

-For join operations, `unique`, and other `table` methods to work, the variables used as keys in these operations must support the following small set of operations:
+For relational operations, such as joins, `unique`, and other `table` methods to work, the variables used as keys in these operations must support the following small set of operations:

 * `unique`
 * `ismember`